Zeeve-App/sample-dapps/ZDFS.md

 Select ZDFS as Service Type.

 Select Permissions as per your requirement.
-Actions are having direct relation with API methods present in the API Document (opens new window).
+Actions are having direct relation with API methods present in the [API Document](https://documenter.getpostman.com/view/19460118/Uz59PKx3).

 Click on the Create Key button in order to generate it.